AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 Some constructors of :cpp:`MultiFab`, :cpp:`FArrayBox`, etc. can take an :cpp:`Arena` argument for memory allocation.
 This is usually not important for CPU codes, but very important for GPU codes.
-We will present more details in Section :ref:`sec:gpu:memory`.
+We will present more details in :ref:`sec:gpu:memory` in Chapter GPU.

 AMReX has a Fortran module, :fortran:`amrex_mempool_module` that can be used to allocate memory for Fortran pointers.
 The reason that such a module exists in